Pip (musician): After The Voice

-After The Voice, Pip moved to Los Angeles to continue his music career.
+After The Voice, Pip moved to Los Angeles to continue their music career.

 Pip's debut single, "Who Cares", was released September 11, 2012.
-It is the lead single from his debut EP No Formalities, released on January 4, 2013.
+It is the lead single from their debut EP No Formalities, released on January 4, 2013.

 In February 2014, Pip signed a deal with Indi.com to start marketing and distributing music on a bigger scale.
 Releasing the single "Hooked" on May 19, 2014, with an EP and possible tour in the works for later in 2014.
 Indi.com was backing Pip's single "Trash Talk", partnering it with a new music video and anti-bullying campaign.

-In November 2015, Pip joined the cast of For The Record: The Brat Pack on Norwegian Escape for five months, as “The Geek”, a role he would later reprise in November 2016.
+In November 2015, Pip joined the cast of For The Record: The Brat Pack on Norwegian Escape, as "The Geek", a role they would later reprise in November 2016.

 Pip has also been involved in making movies with long time collaborator Nanea Miyata.
-He served as First Assistant Director on Christmas Harmony (2018), where he also appeared in a minor role, and once again in Dead In The Water (2021) which he also wrote and released his single "Burn" for.
+They served as First Assistant Director on Christmas Harmony (2018), where they also appeared in a minor role, and once again in Dead In The Water (2021) which they also wrote and released their single "Burn" for.